develodesign/vsf-intercom/README.md

 ]
 ```
 ### 3. Enjoy!
 Thats it!
 It's easy, plug and play!
+If you havn't got an Intercom account already, you can create one here, there is free tier that you can use to get started: https://www.intercom.com/pricing

 ## Customization
 #### Replacing the Intercom Script.